bleroy/3d-junkyard/Decent1200/readme.md

 You'll need a set of caps.

 If you've decided to go for modern, you'll need a set of modern caps that you can order from me or from [WASD](https://www.wasdkeyboards.com/decentx-by-xl-freak-85-key-custom-cherry-mx-keycap-set.html).
-Make sure to specify a 2.25U left shift.

 ![The Decent 1200 modern layout](./Media/decent_atari_1200xl-layout.png)